utPLSQL/utPLSQL/docs/userguide/coverage.md

 For details on the meaning of `schema_names`, `exclude_objects`, `include_objects`, `file_mappings` see sections above.
 Note that data-types of include/exclude/schema lists are different when calling `ut.run` vs. calling `get_report/get_report_cursor`.

+The order of priority is for evaluation of include/exclude is as follows.
+- if `file_mappings` is specified then all include/exclude parameters are ignored
+- else if `..._expr` is specified then include_objects/exclude_objects parameters are ignored
+- else if `schema_names` is specified then the coverage is gathered on all object of specified schemas
+- else coverage is gathered on all schemas specified in paths passed to run procedure
+- if no paths were specified, the coverage is gathered on current schema of the session running the tests